RichdHall30/Class-Assignments/README.md

 Small program written in class to practice using string data types.
 Written in ITSC 1212 at UNCC

 # Rich Hall Photography (3).zip
 Small HTML Webpage written to display some of my photography and photoshop skills.
-Written for a webpage development course at Limestone College
+Written for CS234 webpage development at Limestone College

+# Photography.html
+Dead HTML page.
+Sample file from Rich Hall Photography (3).zip